inductiva/inductiva/docs-sources/how-it-works/bring-your-own-software/large-integer-factorization.md

 We are using the `CustomImage` simulator, which lets us select any Docker image, either one publicly available on Docker Hub or one we’ve uploaded to our Inductiva storage, as demonstrated earlier.

-In this case, we are using an `empty` input directory because `cado-nfs` does not require any input files for this task. (note that this is actually a directory called empty in my local machine, should we start allowing running tasks without any inputs?).
+In this case, we are using an `empty` input directory because `cado-nfs` does not require any input files for this task.

 The `commands` parameter specifies the command to run inside the container.
 Here, it's the `cado-nfs.py` script followed by the number we want to factor.